ballerina-platform/ballerina-dev-website/learn/getting-started.md

 permalink: /learn/getting-started/
 ---

-# Getting Started
+# Installing Ballerina

-## Download the Ballerina distribution
+## Downloading the Ballerina distribution

-You can download the Ballerina distribution from [download page](https://ballerina.io/downloads/) for your operating system.
+[Download](https://ballerina.io/downloads/) a Ballerina distribution based on your operating system.

-If a binary distribution is not available for your combination of operating system and architecture, try [installing from source](https://github.com/ballerina-platform/ballerina-lang#install-from-source).

-### System requirements

-Ballerina binary distributions are available for the following supported operating systems and architectures.
-Ensure that your system meets the requirements before you proceed with the installation.
+> Ballerina binary distributions are available for the following supported operating systems and architectures.
+Ensure that your system meets the below requirements before you proceed with the installation.
 - Windows Vista SP2 x64 or later
 - Ubuntu Linux 12.04 x64 - LTS and above
 - OS X 10.8.3 x64 and above

-If your operating system or architecture is not on the list, you can [install from source](https://github.com/ballerina-platform/ballerina-lang#install-from-source).
+If a binary distribution is not available for your combination of operating system and architecture, try [installing from source](https://github.com/ballerina-platform/ballerina-lang#install-from-source).

 ## Installing Ballerina via installers